Latex: Clothing

-Industrial and biological applications from synthetic latexes
+Coatings and glues

-Synthetic latexes are used in coatings (e.g., latex paint) and glues because they solidify by coalescence of the polymer particles as the water evaporates.
-These synthetic latexes therefore can form films without releasing potentially toxic organic solvents in the environment.
+Synthetic latices are used in coatings (e.g., latex paint) and glues because they solidify by coalescence of the polymer particles as the water evaporates.
+These synthetic latices therefore can form films without releasing potentially toxic organic solvents in the environment.
 Other uses include cement additives and to conceal information on scratchcards.
 Latex, usually styrene-based, is also used in immunoassays.

-Allergic reactions
+Health and safety

-Some people only experience a mild allergy when exposed to latex, like eczema, contact dermatitis or developing a rash.
+Some people only experience a mild allergy when exposed to latex, with symptoms such as eczema, contact dermatitis, or developing a rash.

 Others have a serious latex allergy, and exposure to latex products such as latex gloves can cause anaphylactic shock.
-Guayule latex has only 2% of the levels of protein found in Hevea latexes, and is being researched as a lower-allergen substitute.
+Guayule latex has only 2% of the levels of protein found in Hevea latices, and it is being researched as a lower-allergen substitute.
 Additionally, chemical processes may be employed to reduce the amount of antigenic protein in Hevea latex, yielding alternative materials such as Vytex Natural Rubber Latex which provide significantly reduced exposure to latex allergens.

-About half of people with spina bifida are also allergic to natural latex rubber, as well as people who have had multiple surgeries, and people who have had prolonged exposure to natural latex.
+About half of people with spina bifida are also allergic to natural latex rubber.
+People who have had multiple surgeries and who have had prolonged exposure to natural latex are also more susceptible to a latex allergy.

+Many people with latex allergy also experience allergic reactions to certain fruits.
+This association has led to research regarding latex-fruit syndrome (LFS).
+This is a phenomenon characterized by cross-reactivity between natural latex rubber allergens and certain fruit allergens, leading to allergic reactions in sensitized individuals.
+It was described for the first time by Blanco et al. in 1994.

+In a 2024 comprehensive review by Gromek et al., the last 30 years of research on LFS were summarized, focusing on its prevalence, common cross-reactions, and clinical manifestations.
+The review found that the prevalence of LFS in latex-allergic patients varies widely, ranging from 4% to 88%, depending on diagnostic methods, geographical regions, and study populations.
+The most commonly implicated fruits in LFS include banana, avocado, kiwifruit, and papaya.
+Clinical manifestations are predominantly systemic, with 73% of hypersensitivity symptoms being systemic and 27% localized.
+Gromek et al. also highlighted the need for standardized diagnostic criteria and severity grading systems to improve the accuracy of LFS diagnosis and treatment.